Agent Onboarding

 Skills

-sitemd ships twelve agent skills — structured task definitions that encode multi-step workflows beyond what context files cover.
-Skills handle content generation, dev server management, deployment, site scaffolding, website cloning, markdown importing, SEO audits, OG image generation, and feedback reporting.
+sitemd ships a single consolidated skill at .claude/skills/sitemd/ that encodes multi-step workflows for content generation, dev server management, deployment, site scaffolding, website cloning, markdown importing, SEO audits, OG image generation, release management, and feedback reporting.

 Platform-specific configs

-Each agent platform has its own manifest format for plugin/extension discovery.
-These live in the engine alongside the MCP server:
+Each agent platform has its own manifest format for plugin/extension discovery:

 | Platform | Manifest | Purpose |